-- 1. We evaluated the design and implementation of controls over management's valuation of Level 3 investments, including those related to valuation techniques and significant unobservable inputs. - 2.
-We evaluated the appropriateness of the valuation techniques used for Level 3 investments and tested the related significant unobservable inputs by comparing these inputs to external sources.
-For a selected sample of Level 3 investments, we performed these procedures with the assistance of our fair value specialists. - 3.
+- 1. We evaluated the design and implementation of controls over the Company's valuation of Level 3 investments, including those related to valuation techniques and significant unobservable inputs. - 2.
+We evaluated the appropriateness of the valuation techniques used for Level 3 investments and tested the related significant unobservable inputs by comparing these inputs to external sources. - 3.
+For a selected sample of Level 3 investments, we performed procedures with the assistance of our fair value specialists to evaluate the valuation techniques and significant unobservable inputs and assumptions used, including discount rates. - 4.
 We evaluated management's ability to estimate fair value by comparing management's historical estimates to subsequent transactions, taking into account changes in market or investment specific conditions, where applicable.